xbeat/Machine-Learning/README.md

 Measures of dispersion describe how spread out a dataset is.
 They complement measures of central tendency by providing information about the variability of data points.
 In this presentation, we'll explore various measures of dispersion and how to calculate them using Python.

+## Architecture of Recurrent Neural Networks in Python

+Introduction to Recurrent Neural Networks (RNNs)

+Recurrent Neural Networks are a class of artificial neural networks designed to work with sequential data.
+Unlike feedforward networks, RNNs have loops that allow information to persist, making them ideal for tasks involving time series, natural language processing, and speech recognition.

 ## LLM Multi-Agent Architecture in Python

 Introduction to LLM Multi-Agent Architecture

 Large Language Models (LLMs) have revolutionized natural language processing.
 Multi-agent architectures leverage multiple LLMs to solve complex tasks collaboratively.
 This approach enhances problem-solving capabilities and creates more robust AI systems.

+## Epochs and Iterations in Neural Network Training

+Understanding Epochs and Iterations in Neural Networks

+Epochs and iterations are fundamental concepts in training neural networks.
+An epoch represents one complete pass through the entire training dataset, while an iteration is the process of passing a single batch of data through the network.
+Let's explore these concepts with Python code examples.

 ## Game Theory in Python